galabovaa/scaffold/README.md

 - scaffold/scaffold/
   contains scaffold utilities and defines the executable which will run all component tests we want to run on HiGHS dev executables are defined in their own scaffold root subdirecties
-- scaffold/unit_test/
-  can have multiple targets but not a single executable with two versions of Catch2.
-(Later, update in Catch so need to move the current unit tests out first)

 dev-presolve/ is an example of use of the scaffold for development.
-It is an example of a folder which can exist locally (or on any git branch of this repo) which can be copied into HiGHS for development or test of that component.
+It is an example of a folder which can exist locally (or on any git branch of this repo) which can be copied into HiGHS for development or test of that component (along with the scaffold/ dir).

 ### Performance Log